 Most non-local respondents ranked the overall encounter with non-healthy wildlife between “Very rarely” and “Occasionally”.
 A larger proportion of non-local PADMs reported the documentation of these animals when found during patrols compared to local responses (92.3%, 61.5%, and 84.6%, for dead, sick, and injured wildlife respectively, Supporting Information, section 1.2).

-The documentation method of dead, sick, or injured wildlife, varied among the 58 local PADMs that reported the recording of at least one of these groups.
+The documentation method of dead, sick, or injured wildlife, varied among the 58 local PADMs that recorded these occurrences.
 Most often, each non-healthy animal was documented as an individual.
 The second most common method involved a complete inventory of healthy, sick, injured, or dead animals for each species (Table 1).
 For non-local responses, the predominant method was “each animal is an individual observation” across health categories (Supporting Information, section 1.2).

 Table 1.
 Distribution of the method of documentation to register either healthy, sick, injured, or dead wildlife found during ranger patrols reported by protected area data managers and the percentage of responses within each wildlife category and documentation method that reported the recording of specific data items for each wildlife health status.
 The black line shows the 50% reference.